CurlyWurly-1/Jetson_nano_2GB_Setup_tips/README.md

      - cd jetson-fan-ctl
      - sudo ./install.sh

 3) INITIAL SETUP (Software)
    - In a terminal, execute the following (EXECUTE INDIVIDUALLY AND RESPOND "Y" WHEN NECESSARY)
      - sudo apt-get update
      - sudo apt-get upgrade
      - sudo apt-get install nano

+4) INSTALL VSCODE
+   - Get the ".deb"file
+     - Download the Ubuntu ".deb" file for "ARM64" from https://code.visualstudio.com/download
+     - Right-click on the downloaded file and press "open Folder"
+     - When the folder contents are displayed, double click the ".deb" file
+     - In the next window, press "install".
+     - After it has installed, the VsCode icon can be accessed when you press the bottom left icon (like START in Windows!) and look in the "programming" section.
+     - Right click the VsCode icon and Select "add to desktop" for easy access

-4) HOW TO RESOLVE MEMORY PROBLEMS (Nano 2GB slows down/hangs if this is not done)
+5) HOW TO RESOLVE MEMORY PROBLEMS (Nano 2GB slows down/hangs if this is not done)
    - Adjust the memory by Opening a terminal window and entering the following commands
      - free -m
      - sudo systemctl disable nvzramconfig